-Science Is Bad: Completely inverted during the main narrative (it is Science Fiction, after all), but the members of Purity Point believe this due to their insanity, saying that it brings corruption.
+Science Is Bad: Averted in the main narrative, where the effects of scientific advancement on society are discussed in a (mostly) fair and balanced manner, but the members of Purity Point believe this due to their insanity, saying that it brings corruption.
 The painful irony here is that they're both right and wrong; overexposure to radiation during the Shine ruined their bodies and minds, but that same radiation is the only thing keeping them alive.

-Sliding Scale of Idealism Versus Cynicism: Pretty idealistic so far.
-Civilization was on the brink of collapse, but is managing to pull itself back together, and it is definitely possible to restore it to its former glory.
-Judging by how idealistic The Reconstruction looked at first, though, only time will tell if it keeps up the idealistic streak.
+On the one hand: Civilization was on the brink of collapse, but is managing to pull itself back together, and it is definitely possible to restore it to its former glory.
+The cast contains a number of enthusiastic scientists working to undo the damage of the Shine.

-Things seem to be going downhill fast as of episode 4, however.
-A war has broken out, with Typelog and EROS as the main aggressors, and minor factions going into a free-for-all mentality.
+On the other hand: Things go downhill fast in episode 4.
+A war breaks out, with Typelog and EROS as the main aggressors, and minor factions go into a free-for-all mentality.
 Death and destruction is rampant, and Virgil remarks that it's exactly like what led to the Breach in the first place — only this time, there's nowhere to run.

 The Unintelligible: All attempts at reasoning or communicating with Lessers ended in failure in the past, and they're still impossible to communicate with.
 There are a number of counterpoints, however: